 16. Add Colleges to the Common App, Coalition App, Naviance

 Use the above or any system your high school uses to manage the college process.
-You will have to do this anyway as part of your application process, but colleges are notified when you add them, so do so as soon as you are seriously considering applying.
+You will have to do this as part of your application process, but colleges are notified when you add them, so do so as soon as you consider applying.

 17. Submit Your Applications Early

-Besides possibly signaling a high level of interest in the college, readers may have more time to consider your application earlier in the season when they have fewer applications in their “to read” pile.
+Besides possibly signaling a high level of interest in the college, readers may have more time to consider your application earlier in the season when fewer applications are in their “to read” pile.

 18. Apply Early Decision

-You can only do this at one college, and it represents a binding commitment on your part, so only do this after careful consideration and detailed conversations with anyone advising you.
-But if this is clearly the right choice, it is literally the highest possible demonstration of interest, because it includes the student’s commitment to attend if admitted.
-Remember, the whole concept of demonstrated interest is about predicting the likelihood that a student will enroll and with Early Decision, that likelihood is close to 100%.
+You can only do this at one college, which represents a binding commitment on your part, so only do this after careful consideration and detailed conversations with anyone advising you.
+But if this is the right choice, it is the highest possible demonstration of interest because it includes the student’s commitment to attend if admitted.
+Remember, demonstrated interest is about predicting the likelihood that a student will enroll, and with Early Decision, that likelihood is close to 100%.
 (You can back out of the commitment for financial reasons.)

 19. College-specific or Supplemental Essays

 Devote as much time, care, and enthusiasm to the writing for individual colleges as you do to the essay(s) that will go to all colleges.
-Some admissions offices openly disclose that the “Why our School” essay is the single most important piece of demonstrated interest for them.
+Some admissions offices openly disclose that the “Why our School” essay is their most important piece of demonstrated interest.

 20. Open and Visit your Portal

 After you apply, most colleges will invite you to set up a portal account to track your application status.
 Do this as soon as you can, and check it frequently.
-Sometimes other demonstrated opportunities will appear there, such as prompts for “optional” essays, or weekly trivia questions about the college.
+Other demonstrated opportunities will sometimes appear there, such as prompts for “optional” essays or weekly trivia questions about the college.

 21. Continue to Open and Read Emails After You Apply

 Continue to do this and engage with the other activities as appropriate.
-Assume that your demonstrated interest will continue to be tracked, and that admissions may consider it at any time up until you receive a decision from them.
+Assume that your demonstrated interest will continue to be tracked and that admissions may consider it at any time until you receive a decision from them.

 22. Treat Every College Like it is Your #1

-Never say anything that is not true, but try to behave as if every college on your list is your top choice.
-No one wants to be anyone’s “backup” in life, including colleges, so show them all as much genuine love as you can.
-If you care enough about them to apply, make sure that care is evident!
+Never say anything false, but try to behave like every college on your list is your top choice.
+No one wants to be anyone’s “backup” in life, including colleges, so show them as much genuine love as possible.
+If you care enough about them to apply, ensure that care is evident!